HsnAkk/UIB_Typography_Exercise-2/Readme.md

 - From Google Fonts import "Nanum Gothic" with weights 400, 700 in this document, and use it for the whole body
 - Add a title to the document
 - Use External CSS to style the document
+- Add a link to "Hire me" button on landing page, which redirects to contact page.
 - It should be responsive with breakpoints 480px, 768px, 1024px.
 - Please just code what you see, neither less nor more.